Helping Victims Of Pregnancy Discrimination

 In addition, the Louisiana Employment Discrimination Law requires employers to provide unpaid leave of absence not to exceed four months to employees who are disabled due to pregnancy, childbirth, or related medical conditions.
 The requirements regarding pregnancy discrimination stipulated in this act cover employers with more than 25 employees for 20 or more weeks within the current or preceding calendar years.

 An Experienced Employment Law Attorney Who Doesn’t Back Down

 At the law office of Robert B. Landry III PLC, in Baton Rouge, we protect the rights of individuals who are victims of workplace discrimination, including any wrongdoing by an employer as a result of an employee being pregnant.

 Attorney Landry understands the protections provided to workers by federal and state laws.
 He uses his experience working with clients on employment law matters and his knowledge of the approach taken in these cases by “the other side” to build strong cases for employees.

-Our law firm seeks the full amount of compensation and penalties in discrimination cases that is allowed by law.
-We often reach agreement without the need to litigate, but if a fair agreement cannot be reached, we are always prepared to advocate aggressively in court for our clients.
+Our law firm seeks the full amount of compensation and penalties in discrimination cases that are allowed by law.
+We often reach an agreement without the need to litigate, but if a fair agreement cannot be reached, we are always prepared to advocate aggressively in court for our clients.

 Meet With Us to Get Your Questions Answered